 Hear the latest on ICT GISP

-The Gateway to Industry Schools Program (GISP) for Information and Communications Technology is one of three new priority industry sectors involved in the Queensland Government’s key industry-school engagement strategy taking the number of priority industry sectors to ten.
+The Gateway to Industry Schools program (GISP) for Information and Communications Technology is one of four new priority industry sectors involved in the Queensland Government’s key industry-school engagement strategy taking the number of priority industry sectors to ten.
 The GISP is a component of a state-wide industry engagement and workforce development strategy to support the long-term development of a highly skilled workforce in Queensland.

 Hear about the latest ICT GISP developments, case studies, news and industry trends here.